In Victoria, schools are reviewed to make sure they are meeting the minimum standards and other requirements for

 Each year, we run review information sessions for schools selected for review.
 Event details are published on our website news section and on our events page.

 For more information, see:

-- guide you through the requirements for each minimum standard.
-It will assist you to either:

-Changed text

-Each year, we run review information sessions for schools selected for review.
-Event details are published on our website news section and on our events page.

-For more information, see:

-- guide you through the requirements for each minimum standard.
+Our evidence tool will guide you through the requirements for each minimum standard.
 It will assist you to either: